 6. Microwave the curds on high for 1 minute.
 Drain off all excess whey.
 Gently fold the cheese over an over with your hands or a spoon.
 This distributes the heat evenly throughout the cheese, which will not stretch until it is too hit to touch (145°F (63°C) inside the curd).
 Rubber kitchen gloves are very handy at this stage.

 7. Microwave two more times for 35 seconds each; add salt to taste after the second time.
 After each heating, knead again to distribute the heat.

 8. Knead quickly until it is smooth and elastic.
 When the cheese stretches like taffy, it’s done.
 (See top photo in post.)
 If the curds break instead of stretch, they are too cool and need to be reheated.

 9. When the cheese is smooth and shiny, roll it into small balls and eat while warm.
 Or place them in a bowl of ice water for half an hour to bring the inside temperature down rapidly; this will produce a consistent smooth texture throughout the cheese.
 Although best eaten fresh, it can be stored in the refrigerator at this point.

 Yield: 3/4 to 1 pound from 1 gallon milk

-Update: After experimenting a bit more, I found you can also pull this into strips or strings (think “homemade string cheese”).
-Pull the strips, drop them in the water to cool, then pack them tightly in a pyrex container or wrap in plastic wrap (I prefer pyrex).
-They're not as pretty as the store bought ones, but they work just the same.
+You can pull this mozzarella cheese into strips or strings – think “homemade string cheese”.
+Pull the strips, drop them in the water to cool, then pack them tightly in a Pyrex container or wrap in plastic wrap.

 Optional Lipase Powder